When does the Gog/Magog battle, described in Ezekiel chapters 38 and 39, occur?

-Unlike many who believe that this combat will happen prior to, or near the beginning of, the 70th Week, I am convinced that it will take place near the very end of the 70th Week, just before Jesus returns physically to earth.
+Unlike many who believe that this combat will happen prior to, or near the beginning of, the 70th Week, I am convinced that although it may begin at some point during the final 3½ years, it will culminate at the very end of the 70th Week, when Jesus returns physically to earth.
 This is not the same as the Battle of Armageddon, which will occur 30 days later.
 All of the details describing this can be found in my commentary, The Final Battles.

 The angel swung his sickle on the earth, gathered its grapes and threw them into the great winepress of God's wrath.
 They were trampled in the winepress outside the city, and blood flowed out of the press, rising as high as the horses' bridles for a distance of 1,600 stadia.
 (Revelation 14:19,20)